Pain from Scoliosis

 Physical Therapy can certainly help with mild to moderate scoliosis.
 The strengthening and stretching of specific spinal muscles can help with pain.
 It may also help slow the progression.

-Pain from Scoliosis is treatable.
-It is easier to manage if it is caught early.
+Pain from Scoliosis is treatable and treatment should begin as soon as possible.
 To schedule a physical therapy appointment at one of the 12 JOI Rehab Centers, please call 904-858-7045.